Recall effort against Seattle City Councilmember Kshama Sawant can move forward, state’s highest court rules

 The Supreme Court, in a unanimous ruling, found the charges sufficient to move forward with the recall.

-The court allowed the recall to move forward for the offenses related to the Tax Amazon ballot initiative, the City Hall demonstration and the protest at Durkan’s house, but rejected the charge about delegating her office’s employment decisions.
+The court allowed the recall to proceed for the offenses related to the Tax Amazon ballot initiative, the City Hall demonstration and the protest at Durkan’s house, but rejected the charge about delegating her office’s employment decisions.

 Sawant, a socialist representing Capitol Hill and the Central District, was elected in 2013 and reelected in 2015 and 2019.
 Normally, she would not face reelection again until 2023.